The Challenge

 Now, what Europe needs to keep advancing is to create an ambitious and common strategic vision for the future that will help it resolve its foreign vulnerabilities and guarantee its global leadership in this decade

-Helping to create that vision was be one of the four priorities of the Spanish Presidency of the Council –a priority that was pursued through three initiatives:
+Helping to create that vision will be one of the four priorities of the Spanish Presidency of the Council –a priority that will be pursued through three initiatives:

 The international order is changing and the EU must change with it.
 This work is the result of the collaboration of over 250 experts and 80 ministries from the 27 Member States.
 It proposes an innovative, balanced and realistic roadmap to guarantee the EU’s Open Strategic Autonomy and technological and economic leadership by 2030.

-In October 2023, the Heads of State and Government of the 27 met in the city of Granada to discuss the future of the Open Strategic Autonomy and approved a joint declaration that set the future strategic priorities of the EU, following the path traced by the EC and previous presidencies.
+On October, the Heads of State and Government of the 27 will meet in the city of Granada to discuss the future of the Open Strategic Autonomy and approve a joint declaration that will set the future strategic priorities of the EU, following the path traced by the EC and previous presidencies.

-Throughout the year, we hosted several high-level meetings and events to discuss the future of the European Open Strategic Autonomy with government officials of the 27 member states.
-For more information, check this site.
+Throughout the year, we will host several high-level meetings and events to discuss the future of the European Open Strategic Autonomy with government officials of the 27 member states.
+For more information, check this site

-These activities were led by Spain’s National Office for Foresight and Strategy, in collaboration with the Coordination Office for the Spanish Presidency of the European Union, Member States, and the EU institutions.
+These activities are being led by Spain’s National Office for Foresight and Strategy, in collaboration with the Coordination Office for the Spanish Presidency of the European Union, Member States, and the EU institutions.

-Ultimately, our goal was to support the creation of a stronger and more resilient EU that can ensure the prosperity and well-being of its citizens in the new global order.
+Ultimately, our goal is to support the creation of a stronger and more resilient EU that can ensure the prosperity and well-being of its citizens in the new global order.

 -